-Another affordable option that is popular with runners (Argos gives you the option to split your payments over a number of months), this treadmill has three levels of incline and a maximum speed of 12km/h (an 8:03 minute mile pace).
-The running surface is pretty narrow, but the treadmill folds away pretty small for easy storage which is handy.
+Another affordable option that is popular with runners (Argos gives you the option to split your payments over several months), this has three levels of incline and a maximum speed of 12km/h (an 8:03min/mile pace).
+The running surface is pretty narrow, but the treadmill folds away small for easy storage, which is handy.

 Best for: Runners looking for all the bells and whistles

 If you want the full treadmill experience from your living room, this is the one to buy.
 The cushioned running surface offers some comfort as you clock up the miles, and there is an adjustable incline of up to 15 per cent.
 The max speed is a rapid 20km/h, which works out to be around a 4.48min/mile pace.

 Best for: Runners who will need to move the treadmill from room to room